Automattic/regenerate-thumbnails/README.md

 ## Building The Plugin

-The latest release can be [downloaded from WordPress.org](https://wordpress.org/plugins/regenerate-thumbnails/), but if you wish to build your own development version, here's how:
+The latest release can be [downloaded from WordPress.org](https://wordpress.org/plugins/regenerate-thumbnails/), but if you wish to build your own copy, here's how:

 1. Make sure you have [Node.js](https://nodejs.org/) installed.